microsoft/LightGBM/R-package/README.md

     - If you have `Rtools` 4.0, example:
         - `C:\rtools40\mingw64\bin`
         - `C:\rtools40\usr\bin`
+    - If you have `Rtools` 4.2, example:
+        - `C:\rtools42\x86_64-w64-mingw32.static.posix\bin`
+        - `C:\rtools42\usr\bin`
 * `CMake`
     - example: `C:\Program Files\CMake\bin`
 * `R`
     - example: `C:\Program Files\R\R-3.6.1\bin`

 NOTE: Two `Rtools` paths are required from `Rtools` 4.0 onwards because paths and the list of included software was changed in `Rtools` 4.0.

+NOTE: `Rtools42` takes a very different approach to the compiler toolchain than previous releases, and how you install it changes what is required to build packages.
+See ["Howto: Building R 4.2 and packages on Windows"](https://cran.r-project.org/bin/windows/base/howto-R-4.2.html).

 #### Windows Toolchain Options